p-waterfall vs p-all vs p-series vs p-props

 API

 Returns a Promise that is fulfilled when all promises returned from calling the functions in tasks are fulfilled, or rejects if any of the promises reject.
-The fulfilled value is an Array of the fulfilled values in tasks order.
+The fulfilled value is the value returned from the last task.

 tasks